replit/prybar/README.md

 ## Building

-Prybar uses a unix make file to build each Prybar binary with `pkg-config` to find language dependencies on your system.
+Prybar uses a Unix make file to build each Prybar binary with `pkg-config` to find language dependencies on your system.

 ### Linux